anoma/nspec/docs/anomian.juvix.md

 syntax alias Spanish := String;
 ```

+!!! info "Babel"

+    The model defines all the languages spoken by engines.

 <div class="grid" markdown>

 > If I, Anomian, speak English and French, my message interface would